GERMINAL CENTER MECHANICS

 We developed LIPSTIC (Labeling of Immune Partnerships by SorTagging Intercellular Contacts), a method to study cell-cell interactions in vivo based on enzymatic transfer of labeled substrates from one cell to another.
-Almost like real lipstick, made to track cellular kiss-and-run events.
-We apply LIPSTIC to contact-trace immune and non-immune cells in various mouse models, from germinal centers and cancer immunology to the priming of gut T cell responses.
+Just like actual lipstick, our system allows us to to track cellular kiss-and-run events.
+We apply LIPSTIC to contact-trace immune and non-immune cells in various mouse models, from germinal center selection to cancer immunology.